Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 Farm Stands: Keremeos to Cawston, BC

 Keremeos has earned its name as the “Fruit Stand Capital of Canada,” and nowhere is that more apparent than along 7th Avenue, the Highway 3 corridor.
-Be sure to check out the stands up by the bypass on onward at Tree to Me Organics and the Grist Mill, then come back around before heading to Cawston.
+Be sure to check out the stands up by the bypass on onward at Tree to Me Organics and the Grist Mill & Gardens, then come back around before heading to Cawston.
 Many family farms have been working this land for generations.
 Farm stands line both sides of the road, so be sure to explore in both directions.

 Bears Fruit Stand – 991 Keremeos Bypass Road, Keremeos